nsnam/ns-3-dev-git/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to ns-3?
-You can start by looking through these `beginner` and `help-wanted` issues:
+You can start by looking through these `good first issue` and `project ideas` issues:

-* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
+* [Good first issue](https://gitlab.com/nsnam/ns-3-dev/-/issues?label_name%5B%5D=good+first+issue) - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.
+* [Project ideas](https://gitlab.com/nsnam/ns-3-dev/-/issues?label_name%5B%5D=project+ideas) - issues which should be a bit more involved than `good first issue`.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.